 Hello there!
 My name is Ekaterina Dudakova and I am studying BA English Literature and Drama at UEA.

 I applied through UCAS and sent my personal statement together with the grades I received at my college.
-My advisor guided me throughout the whole process.
 I was invited for the audition and interview in the Drama Department and even got a chance to get a campus tour together with it as well.
 After my audition, I received a call the same day and was notified I got a conditional offer.

 I found it Norwich to be really beautiful, medieval and an adorable city.
 I loved the small cafes in the city, the huge variety of thrift bookshops and beautiful old streets like Elm Hill.
 As soon as you dive into it and start studying and fully living here, going out with your friends to the cute restaurants like The Bicycle Shop, Tipsy Vegan or Olive’s, getting coffee and studying in the lovely little cafes like Strangers, Artel or Alchemista, getting street food from our one and only Norwich Street Market, you will then be able to fully experience and see the charm of Norwich, and (most likely) fall in love with it.